The King of Fighters XI: Plot

 During the events of The King of Fighters 2003, Mukai, a member of a mysterious group known as "Those from the Distant Land", stole the seal belonging to the demon Orochi.
 Taking advantage of this situation, Ash Crimson attacked Chizuru Kagura in her weakened state and stole the Yata Mirror from her, draining her powers in the process.
 In due time, a new tournament is established which follows the previous tournament's new rules, with both established fighters and newcomers participating in the competition.
 The hosts of the tournament are two members of "Those from the Distant Land", consisting of a weapons expert named Shion and a dimension manipulator named Magaki, who serve as the respective sub and final bosses of the game.
 Following their defeat, Magaki tries to escape and steal Orochi's power, but instead ends up being murdered by his own ally Shion.
 In the ensuing chaos, Ash attacks a rampaging Iori Yagami (affected by his Riot of the Blood curse) who had seriously injured both Kyo Kusanagi and Shingo Yabuki, managing to steal the Yasakani Jewel from him.
 Despite being confronted by his estranged childhood friend Elisabeth Blanctorche and her two associates Benimaru Nikaido and Duo Lon, Ash manages to swiftly escape from them, warning the trio that he intends to target Kyo as his final victim in the near future.

 Characters

-The main cast includes the following 40 characters:
+The main cast includes the following 40 characters: The optional mid bosses consist of Adelheid and characters from Buriki One and Fu'un series.
+Extra Characters who are exclusive to PlayStation 2 version consist one of The King of Fighters participants who are based on their Neo Geo Battle Coliseum incarnations, including NESTS Saga incarnation of Kyo Kusanagi, as well as introducing Hotaru Futaba (who also appears in Garou Team ending and recurrently appears as a non-playable cameo in later main King of Fighters installments) and Tung Fu Rue (who canonically being reintroduced in The King of Fighters XIV) from Fatal Fury franchise.